Tell your parents and school guidance counselor that you plan on going to college. Ask them to help you prepare.

 Strive to maintain an “A” or “B” average all through school, especially the college prep courses.

-Get into the reading habit and ask your teachers to recommend books.
+Get into the habit of reading and ask your teachers to recommend books.
 Start to study with a group of friends (create a study group).

 Work with an Early Academic Outreach Program (EAOP), Mathematics, Engineering, Science Achievement (MESA), or other academic program representative.

-Apply for scholarships, scholarships start as early as 5th grade, like the Angela Award http://www.nsta.org/about/awards.aspx#angela
+Apply for scholarships, as scholarship eligibility can begin as early as 5th grade.

 Continue to participate in EAOP, MESA or other academic enrichment programs at all grade levels.